 Both parties agree that nothing in this Agreement will prevent an employee from filing a complaint regarding FMLA with the Department of Labor or regarding the WFLA with the Department of Labor and Industries.

 Definitions used in this Article will be in accordance with the FMLA and WFLA.
 The parties recognize that the Department of Labor is working on further defining the amendments to FMLA.
 The College and the employees will comply with existing and any adopted federal FMLA regulations and/or interpretations.

+Paid Family Medical Leave Program

+The Washington Family and Medical Leave Program (RCW 50A.04) is in effect and eligibility for and approval of leave for purposes as described under that Program shall be in accordance with RCW 50A.04.
+In the event that legislature amends all or part of RCW 50A.04, those amendments are considered by the parties to be incorporated herein.
+In the event that the legislature repeals all or part of RCW 50A.04, those revisions that are repealed are considered by the parties to be expired and no longer in effect upon the effective date of their repeal.

 ARTICLE 13 OTHER LEAVES